damdip/SoccerAdBannerSegmentation-Replacement/README.md

 # Soccer Ad Banner Segmentation & Replacement

-This project implements semantic segmentation for detecting and replacing advertising banners in soccer footage using state-of-the-art Vision Transformer models (DINOv2 and DINOv3).
+This project implements semantic segmentation for detecting advertising banners in soccer footage using state-of-the-art Vision Transformer models (DINOv2 and DINOv3).
 The system can accurately identify TV monitor/banner areas in soccer images and videos, enabling automated advertisement replacement.

 ## 🎯 Project Overview